montoyamoraga/intro-to-computer-networks-for-artists/README.md

 ## About

-localhot-for-arts is a repository which collects research about computer protocols and applications for arts
+localhost-for-arts is a repository which collects research about computer protocols and applications for arts

 It includes tutorials and research about how to stream data for collaborating with media arts.